thanks to all our experts on the 2016-17 and 2017-18 programmes

 Mark Hughes delighted course participants with a very active and enlightening session on emotional intelligence and shared many useful resources with us all.

-Our partners are so important in helping make the SW Charity Leadership Development Programme accessible and affordable for smaller charities across our region.
+Our partners are so important in helping make the SWDDF Charity Leadership Development Programme accessible and affordable for all charities across our region.

 Become a Partner or contributor